Mother of murder victim says Carlee Russell ‘disrespected’ parents with lost children

 Mother of murder victim says Carlee Russell ‘disrespected’ parents who have lost a child

-Police and members of the community spent 49 hours looking for Carlee Russell, who police say may not have been missing
+Police and members of the community spent 49 hours looking for Carlee Russell, who admitted she wasn’t actually missing

 Carlee Russell: Police give timeline of disappearance